Rockerson/rockerson.github.io/README.md

-# web-rockerson
+# rockerson.github.io

-a personal website using HTML5, CSS3 and Javascript.
+a personal developer website using HTML5, CSS3 and Javascript hosted by GitHub.